kihyun1998/flutter_alone/README.md

 # Flutter Alone

-A robust Flutter plugin to ensure only one instance of your desktop application runs at a time.
-Supports Windows and macOS.
+A Flutter plugin that ensures only a **single instance** of your desktop application runs at a time.
+When a duplicate is launched, it automatically focuses the original window and shows an alert message.

 [![pub package](https://img.shields.io/pub/v/flutter_alone.svg)](https://pub.dev/packages/flutter_alone)

-## Features

-- Prevents duplicate application instances on Windows & macOS.
-- Automatically focuses the original window when a duplicate is launched.
-- Customizable alert messages with multi-language support.
-- Flexible configuration for mutexes (Windows) and lockfiles (macOS).
-- Special handling for debug mode to improve development workflow.

 ## Platform Support